VI Recreational Fishery Project

 FADs work by providing a structure in the water that is first colonized by algae species and invertebrates such as barnacles.
 Small fish such as baitfish species are attracted to the algae and invertebrates as a food source.
 These species may also use the buoy for protection from larger fish, which are attracted to the area to prey on the smaller fish.
 Ultimately, large pelagic gamefish species can be drawn to the FADs, making them an attractive target to recreational anglers.
 FADs also enhance sportfishing opportunities by reducing fuel costs and time spent searching for fish and by increasing fishing efficiency, providing a more enjoyable fishing experience.

 FADs have been installed, maintained, and monitored in the waters surrounding the U.S. Virgin Islands by the Department of Planning and Natural Resources’ Division of Fish and Wildlife (DFW) for over 30 years.
 The USVI uses FAD designs consisting of buoys that either sit on the surface or are submerged approximately 50 feet below the surface.
 Both of these designs have advantages and attract sportfish species.
-All FADs are inspected and monitored on a quarterly basis to allow for replacement of any worn components before they break and to document ecological communities observed around the buoys.
+All FADs are inspected to allow for replacement of any worn components before they break and to document ecological communities observed around the buoys.
 During these surveys, divers record video and photographs of fish in the vicinity and note the presence of any rare, large, or endangered species.

 |18° 33.862’ N

 18° 38.158’ N

 |65° 08.773’ W

 65° 03.188’ W

 65° 03.562’ W